tomproux/holbertonschool-simple_shell/README.md

 # DEVELOPPEMENT ENVIRONMENT #

--All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 -All your files should end with a new line
+*All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 *All your files should end with a new line

 # REQUIREMENTS #